ICT Button with Arrow Green Leaf Toucan Extended

 Irwin Hau | Digital Marketing

-Customer retention isn’t just about maintaining a loyal customer base.
-It’s about optimising the entire customer journey.
+Customer retention isn’t just about having loyal fans.
+It’s about looking at the whole journey your customer takes, especially online.

 1) Poor Customer Service